Elijah1111/441-FP/README.md

 ## Compilation

 Compile using CMake.
 You may need to alter the CMakeLists.txt path's for the include and lib if your include and lib directories are in a different location than the default we've been using for the class.
-Otherwise, everything should run fine once configured and built.
+Also, make sure to set the working directory to that of the projects, not the build directory.
+Afterwhich, everything should run fine.

 ## Bugs
-?
+None that we know of.

 ## Responsibilites
+We each contributed all over the place, so there was a good deal of overlap, but below are areas where we each focused more specifically.
 ### Elijah
 ### Shane
 ### Benjamin
 ### Jonathan
 Created the Blinn Phong shader used for general lighting.
-Shader allows for multiple light sources and use of different materials. \
+Shader allows for multiple light sources and uses of different materials. \
 Created billboard shader that uses a geometry shader to produce billboards.
 Billboards are used for hearts and scoreboard. \
-Added lives and scoreboard that grows with progress. \
+Added lives and scoreboard that grows with progress, along with automatic respawning. \
 Added dynamic spotlight that moves with player and changes color on collision, along with player flickering.

 ## Controls